Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Mesoscopic orientational symmetry breaking

 \subsubsection{Configuration graphs}

 Let $\Lambda=\rect{\Width{\Lambda}\times\Height{\Lambda}}{(x_0,y_0)}$ be an even rectangle.
-We encode each dimer configuration $\sigma\in\Omega^0_\Lambda$ in its \textbf{configuration graph} $G_\sigma$, which is a subgraph of $(\Z^2)^\ast$ whose edges are each assigned a label from the set $\set{s,b,v,bv}$.
-Specifically, the vertex set of $G_\sigma$ is the set $V_\sigma$ of vertices of $(\Z^2)^\ast$ that intersect the rectangle $\Lambda'$.
-The edge set of $G_\sigma$ is the set $E_\sigma$ of edges of $(\Z^2)^\ast$ connecting vertices in $V_\sigma$ which are not crossed by a dimer or the link between two dimers in $\sigma$.
-We assign labels to the edges in $E_\sigma$ as follows: \begin{enumerate} \item every edge that is adjacent to a vacancy in $\sigma$ is assigned the label $v$; \item every edge that is crossed by a broken link of $\sigma$ is assigned the label $b$, or $bv$ if it has already been assigned the label $v$; \item the remaining edges are assigned the label $s$---these are precisely the stick edges. \end{enumerate} See Figure~\ref{fig:configuration graph example} for an example of the configuration graph associated to a dimer configuration.
+We encode each dimer configuration $\sigma\in\Omega^0_\Lambda$ in its \textbf{configuration graph} $G_\sigma$, which is a \emph{directed} subgraph of $(\Z^2)^\ast$ whose edges are each assigned a label from the set $\set{\hor,\ver}\times\set{s,b,v,bv}$.
+Specifically, the vertex set of $G_\sigma$ is the set $V_\sigma$ of vertices of $(\Z^2)^\ast$ that intersect the rectangle $\Lambda'$ as defined in Proposition~\ref{prop:partition function no long sticks}.
+The edge set $E_\sigma$ of $G_\sigma$ is the set of edges of $(\Z^2)^\ast$ connecting vertices in $V_\sigma$ which are not crossed by a dimer or the link between two dimers in $\sigma$.
+We direct each edge in $E_\sigma$ to point either rightward or upward depending on its orientation, and assign label as follows.
+The first component of the label reflects the orientation of the edge, so that horizontal edges are assigned $\hor$ and vertical edges $\ver$.
+The second component is determined by the following procedure: \begin{enumerate} \item every edge that is adjacent to a vacancy in $\sigma$ is assigned the label $v$; \item every edge that is crossed by a broken link of $\sigma$ is assigned the label $b$, or $bv$ if it has already been assigned the label $v$; \item the remaining edges are assigned the label $s$---these are precisely the stick edges. \end{enumerate} See Figure~\ref{fig:configuration graph example} for an example of the configuration graph associated to a dimer configuration.

 We say that a vacancy of $\sigma$ belongs to $G_\sigma$ if all four edges of $(\Z^2)^\ast$ surrounding the vacancy belong to $E_\sigma$, and that a broken link of $\sigma$ belongs to $G_\sigma$ if the edge of $(\Z^2)^\ast$ crossing the broken link belongs to $E_\sigma$.
 Denote the number of vacancies and broken links belonging to $G_\sigma$ by $v(G_\sigma)$ and $b(G_\sigma)$, respectively.
 Define the \textbf{weight} of $G_\sigma$ as